FOG Soil Tests

-This soil test was completed on 12/6/12 by our microfarmers (The Sawmill Farm Collective), located in the northwestern corner of FOG.
-Download the results here.
+Completed by our microfarmers (The Sawmill Farm Collective), located in the northwestern corner of FOG.
+Download here.

 Useful links related to organic & no-till gardening and permaculture: